eficode-academy/docker-katas/labs/09-multi-container.md

 You now have all the pieces of information to make the Wordpress container.
 We've copied the run command from before if you can't remember it by heart:

-`docker container run --name wordpress-container --rm --network if_wordpress -e WORDPRESS_DB_HOST=mysql-container -e WORDPRESS_DB_PASSWORD=wordpress -p 8080:80 -d wordpress`
+`docker run --name wordpress-container --rm --network if_wordpress -e WORDPRESS_DB_HOST=mysql-container -e WORDPRESS_DB_PASSWORD=wordpress -p 8080:80 -d wordpress`

 You must

 - uncomment the `wordpress_container` part of the services section
-- map the pieces of information from the docker container run command to the yaml format.
+- map the pieces of information from the docker run command to the yaml format.
 - remove MySQL port mapping to close that from outside reach.

 When you made that, run `docker-compose up -d` and access your wordpress site from [http://IP:8080](http://IP:8080)